Skip to main content

 Professor of Instruction

-Dr. María Jesús Barros García is a Professor of Instruction at Northwestern University (NU) and the Director of the Spanish Language Program.
-She holds an M.A. in Teaching Spanish as a Second Language and a doctoral degree with Honors in Spanish Linguistics from the University of Granada.
-Between 2011-2012, she conducted postdoctoral research at the University of Illinois at Urbana-Champaign.
-Her primary areas of interest are intercultural pragmatics, politeness theory, and second language acquisition.
-Dr. Barros has more than thirty publications on these topics and has presented at both national and international conferences.
+María Jesús Barros García is a Professor of Instruction at Northwestern University, where she also serves as Director of the Spanish Language Program.
+She earned her Ph.D. with Honors in Spanish Linguistics and an M.A. in Teaching Spanish as a Second Language from the University of Granada.
+From 2011 to 2012, she completed postdoctoral research at the University of Illinois at Urbana-Champaign.
+Her research interests include intercultural pragmatics, politeness theory, and second language acquisition.
+Dr. Barros has authored over thirty publications in these areas and has presented her work at numerous national and international conferences.

-Her undergraduate teaching experience includes courses on linguistics, literature, culture, border studies, language pedagogy, film, Spanish as a heritage language, Spanish for specific purposes, community-based learning, and all levels of Spanish as a second/foreign language.
-At the graduate level, she teaches courses on curriculum development and assessment, methods for teaching Spanish as a second language, intercultural communication, the development of pragmatic competence, and integrating culture into the Spanish second language classroom.
+Dr. Barros has a broad range of teaching experience across undergraduate and graduate programs.
+Her undergraduate courses span linguistics, literature, culture, border studies, language pedagogy, film, Spanish as a heritage language, Spanish for specific purposes, community-based learning, and all levels of Spanish as a second/foreign language.
+At the graduate level, she teaches curriculum development and assessment, methods for teaching Spanish as a second language, intercultural communication, and pragmatic competence in language learners.